inspiros/lantorch/README.md

 - ``tee name=inference_tee``: the fork point for all inference bins added later.
 - ``qwidget5videosink name=display_sink``: video output for Qt.
-- An element with name similar to that defined in ``app.gst.pipeline.frame_meta_probe.element``, whose pad we will plug a probe to register frame metas.
+- _(Partly optional)_ An element with name similar to that defined in ``app.gst.pipeline.frame_meta_probe.element``,
+  whose pad we will plug a probe to register frame metas.

 ### Installation